 Step 2: Cut the Crimson

 Red-rimmed eyes are a dead giveaway that you haven't been getting enough sleep.
-To look bright eyed and fresh again, Australian makeup artist Napoleon Perdis suggests using a white or nude eyeliner on the waterline of the eyes to disguise any unwanted redness.
+To look bright-eyed and fresh again, Australian makeup artist Napoleon Perdis suggests using nude or white eyeliner ($22, Ulta) on the waterline of the eyes to disguise any unwanted redness.

 Step 3: See the Light